 The coalition is a group whose main function is to act as a conduit between its principle member and NJ transit, and to keep these members informed of developments relating to rail service on the Morris and Essex lines.
 Members of the coalition have excellent technical knowledge and years of experience working in the locomotive industry.
 As a key transportation hub, Summit is highly dependent upon excellent mass transit connections that link residents to job markets in Manhattan and along the 78-24 corridor.
 Summit's representative is appointed by Common Council.
 The Coalition meets monthly.

 Library Board of Trustees

-The Summit Free Public Library Board of Trustees is appointed to
+The Summit Free Public Library Board of Trustees is appointed to:

-- make proper rules and regulations for the governing of the library
+- Make Proper Rules and Regulations for the Governing of the Library

 Naming & Sponsorship Committee

 The committee was created to review the proposed Naming and Sponsorship Guidelines and make recommendations on it to the Buildings and Grounds Committee and then to make recommendations regarding naming and sponsorship issues per established guidelines herein to promote good will and assist in providing financial benefit to the community.
 The Common Council appoints nine members to this committee.
-Six citizens and one Summit Downtown Inc. (SDI) representative are appointed for three-year terms.
-The Mayor and a Buildings & Grounds committee member are each appointed for a one-year term.
+Six citizens and one Summit Downtown Incorporated (SDI) representative are appointed for three-year terms.
+The Mayor and a Buildings and Grounds committee member are each appointed for a one-year term.
 The City Administrator (or Department of Community Services Director) serves an indefinite term.
 Meets as needed.